You Need to Choose Between Mental Health and Career. Says Who?

 9. Know how to deal with workplace toxicity

-The unhealthy work environment in a company can’t have the final say on your career.
+An unhealthy work environment in a company can’t have the final say on your career.
 You deserve to grow your career in a healthy, comfortable, safe, and stress-free space.
 And you are worthy of living the healthy life of your dreams and enjoying the path you’ve chosen.

 Here are a few quick tips on what you can do about workplace toxicity:

-- Be able to separate yourself from toxic dynamics — don’t take things personally; build an emotional cocoon around yourself so you’re not absorbing all of the toxicity.
+- Be able to separate yourself from toxic dynamics — don’t take things personally; build an emotional cocoon around yourself, so you’re not absorbing all of the toxicity.